abbreviatedman/spellbound/data/quotes.md

 674
 00:32:18,760 --> 00:32:21,252
-I'm...
-I'm in the Underworld Library.
+I'm… I'm in the Underworld Library.

 675
 00:32:21,256 --> 00:32:23,395